 The amazing ocellate river stingray found in the Amazon's waterways

-Traveling through the Amazon, one is expected to see various creatures as a biodiversity hotspot.
+Traveling through the Amazon, one is expected to see various creatures in a biodiversity hotspot.
 One species in its vast freshwater systems, however, is surprising.
 Far from the ocean is the ocellate river stingray (Potamotrygon motoro) with its unique polka-dot pattern and diet that keeps pest populations in balance.

 Flourishing in freshwater

 Also known as the peacock-eye stingray or black river stingray, ocellate river stingrays are most notable for the numerous yellowish-orange spots with dark rings against their grey or brown bodies that resemble eyes.
-Coloration varies in the species depending on location in the river system.
+Coloration varies in the species depending on the location in the river system.

 Preferring calm waters with sandy riverbeds, ocellate river stingrays are often found partially or fully buried in the summer months to stay cool.
 In the rainy season, when jungle floors flood, they can be seen swimming through the trees and roots.